-Cinnamon buns (or Kanelbullar) are the sugary Scandinavian treat traditionally served at Fika.
+Cinnamon buns (or Kanelbullar as they are known in Sweden) are the sugary Scandinavian treat traditionally served at Fika.
 Fika is a part of Swedish culture that translates into ‘taking a break’ that is an integral part of daily life.
-London has adopted cinnamon buns with open arms and even though October 4th is National Cinnamon Bun Day we don’t need a special day to enjoy them, do we!
-Here’s ? of London’s tastiest cinnamon buns.
+London has adopted cinnamon buns with open arms and even though October 4th is National Cinnamon Bun Day we don’t need a special day to enjoy them.
+Here are 15 of London’s best cinnamon buns.

 … For those who want their mind blown.

 The cinnamon social from Ole and Steen has to be one of my favourites.
 It comes as a slice rather than a traditional bun and instead of just the usual layers of just cinnamon sugar this one comes with dots of sweet custard throughout and strips of icing on the top.
 Their cinnamon social comes as either a single portion or you can buy it as a giant sharing version that could easily feed 6 people.
 Most stores are open until 10 pm so it’s perfect for a late night sugar craving.